Support: Digitrax LocoNet®

 - Click "Save".
 You'll be asked if it's OK for the program to quit, click "Yes".

-If you are going to control turnouts, signals or other devices on your layout from JMRI or another program, we recommend that you set the command station's "Meter route/switch output when not in trinary" option off.
-(T) When on, this option greatly reduces the number of commands the LocoNet can handle each second, which can cause significant delays when you're controlling signals, etc. To turn it off, you can use the "Configure Command Station" tool in the LocoNet menu to set Option Switch 31 to "T" (thrown), or set it directly in the command station using a Digitrax throttle.
+If you are going to control Turnouts, Signals or other devices on your layout from JMRI or another program, we recommend that you set the command station's "Meter route/switch output when not in trinary" option "Off" (Thrown).
+When On, this option greatly reduces the number of commands the LocoNet can handle each second, which can cause significant delays when you're controlling signals, etc. To turn it off, you can use the "Configure Command Station" tool in the LocoNet menu to set Option Switch 31 to "T" (Thrown), or set it via the Roster-based mechanism, or set it directly in the command station using a Digitrax Throttle.